JacobCallahan/rizza/README.md

 Note
 ----
-This project only explicitly supports python 3.4+, and will likely be 3.6+ in the near future.
+This project only explicitly supports python 3.6+